FraLaz1971/SETM/README.md

 @brief process BepiColombo TM data
 -------------------------------------------
-this directory contains bash libraries and scripts and other utility files to process BepiColombo TM data.
+bash libraries and scripts and other utility files to process TM data starting from BepiColombo space mission examples.
 The TM data follow the CCSDS international standard and ESA / ECSS PUS european standard. binary data are handled and converted to HEX